Introduction

 Success!
 Data written to: gcp/config

-4. Write down email address of the service account you have created.
-Service account emails are of the format <service-account-id>@<project-id>.iam.gserviceaccount.com.
-For example, taking from the following snapshot of GCP service account page, need to write down the service account email of account1, which is account1@hc-97a72564b4bb401582a3683465d.iam.gserviceaccount.com
+4. Gather the email address for the created service account.
+Service account emails are in the format <service-account-id>@<project-id>.iam.gserviceaccount.com.
+Example from the below snapshot, the service account email for account1, will read account1@hc-97a72564b4bb401582a3683465d.iam.gserviceaccount.com

 5. There are two options to configure a static account, OAuth2 access tokens and GCP Service Account keys.
 For more information on the differences between them, please refer to this document.